hybitz/strong_actions/README.md

 ## Usage

-Suppose method "current_user" is available for controllers and views.
+Suppose method "current_user" is available for controllers and views,

-If user has an attribute called admin and only admin can modify resource users.
+and user has an attribute called admin and only admin can modify resource "users",

-Prepare config/acl.yml
+then prepare config/acl.yml

     current_user:
         users: